Russian unemployment could top 10% if lockdown lasts more than a month

-The number of unemployed people in Russia may grew to 5-7mn people in 2020 due to the stop-shock caused by the coronavirus (COVID-19) lockdown, Alexander Safonov, Vice-Rector of the Financial University under the Government of the Russian Federation, said in an interview with the state run newspaper Rossiyskaya Gazeta newspaper on May 5.
+The number of unemployed people in Russia may grow to 5-7mn people in 2020 due to the stop-shock caused by the coronavirus (COVID-19) lockdown, Alexander Safonov, Vice-Rector of the Financial University under the Government of the Russian Federation, said in an interview with the state-run Rossiyskaya Gazeta newspaper on May 5.

 If the lockdown lasts more than a month then it will lead to a wave of unemployment, according to the academic as cited by Tass.